TBN-ORG/tbn-contour-authserver/README.md

 # Deploying `contour-authserver`

-The recommended way to deploy `contour-authserver` is to use the Kustomize [deployment YAML](./config/default).
+The recommended way to deploy `tbn-contour-authserver` is to use the Kustomize [deployment YAML](./config/default).
 This will deploy services for both the `testserver` and `htpasswd` backends.
 For developer deployments, [Skaffold](https://skaffold.dev/) seems to work reasonably well.